timloveday1/digital-writing-folio/project-development.md

 While my research presentation was centred on Cecil Richards, who predominantly produces work using Bitsy, I feel like I want to develop a major project that helps me to practice my coding skills.
 Richards' work, perhaps then, inspires me in terms of its dealings with a fraught sense of nostalgia for a childhood and innocence lost in a time of rapidly shifting socio-cultural and political worldviews.

-Aesthically, I feel inspired by Tarako Gorge {https://nickm.com/taroko_gorge/}.
+Aesthically, I feel inspired by [Tarako Gorge](https://nickm.com/taroko_gorge/).
 Reflecting on the poem, I was reminded of natural and unatural systems, including railway lines, a perninent motif in much of my work.
 While aesthically adopting ideas from Tarako Gorge, I'm keen to make my work narrative based, like Richards' and non-generative.
 Instead, I think I'll centre mine on a auto-biographical poem which looks at a morning on the railway with my father.
 This will let me tackle the links between/trouble some big picture issues:

 - colonialisation and the minerals industry
 - domestic violence, sexism and lock-room culture